mhogomchungu/tasks/README.md

 ```

-**5. Creating a future that combines multiple tasks and their continuations that takes an argument.Each task will run in its own thread concurrently.The result of the future is undefined and a function that takes no argument should be used if .await() method of the future is called.**
+**5. Creating a future that combines multiple tasks and their continuations that takes an argument.
+Each task will run in its own thread concurrently.
+The result of the future is undefined and a function that takes no argument should be used if .await() method of the future is called.**
 ```c++

 int foo() ; //function prototype